tky1245/adx-chart-editor/readme.md

 still in progress tho

 todo:
-	- backticks
-	- automatically seek for note both property when edited/added(ongoing)
+	- variables to handle extra simai arguments like difficulty name and setDesigner
 	- function to save the chart data; save formatting
-	- variables to handle extra simai arguments like difficulty name and setDesigner
 	- maidata import/export
 	-

 soontm:
+	- control to add backticks (+ check if both property works correctly on it)
 	- note edit(move notes on timeline directly)
 	- handle console spitting out zero length interval when things like 1-1 is declared
 	- finish each note type function(mostly done):